 - I always use full-fat plain natural (unsweetened) yoghurt for the sauce.
 Low or zero fat will result in a sauce that is too runny.

-- Wraps, again use a good quality, strong wrap.
+- Use a good-quality, strong wrap.
 Wholegrain or white is perfectly fine.
 I use large wraps for these.

 Halloumi Wraps